 As an artist, he has exhibited works in Germany, Mexico, and Switzerland.

 You can check out his work on his website or his Instagram account:

 Mona is a graduate in Social and Cultural Anthropology from Freie Universität Berlin.
 Her Master Thesis in Social and Cultural Anthropology thematizes hyperreality, state-rethorics and collective memory in contemporary Indonesia, and combines her interests in psychological and visual anthropology together with a philosophical approach.
 Previously, she studied in a BA combi-program Ethnology and Psychology at the University of Heidelberg, where she got interested in Southeast Asia and psychological anthropology.
 After graduating Mona worked for some time as a business anthropologist in the field of user experience and the organization of working structures, and currently focuses on socio-cultural perspectives of gender, politics, and affects.

 ABDULLAH ALI JAWAD

 Abdullah is a PhD student in cultural anthropology at the CUNY Graduate Center.
-His research examines structural shifts in Pakistan’s political economy, focusing in particular on technologies of moral and economic enhancement in the authoritarian and militarized context of contemporary Pakistan.
+His research examines the political economy of development in contemporary Pakistan, in particular the unstable political, ethical and epistemological implications of the current regime's policy of 'Digital Transformation'.
 Previously, he studied International Relations (MA) at The University of Edinburgh, and South Asian Studies (MA) at SOAS, University of London.

 Before she started the master’s program in Social and Cultural Anthropology at Freie Universität Berlin, Paula studied Area Studies with a focus on postcolonial theory and memory politics.
 Now her research interests lie at the intersection between Psychological and Medical Anthropology, e.g. perception of mental health, coping and trauma, health systems and much more… She is currently doing research on long-term effects of childhood cancer.